alvaroiporre/JavaScript-Capstone-Project/README.md

 ### Deployment

-As a future feature this project would be deployed using GitHub Pages:
+This project is deployed using GitHub Pages:

 - [GitHub Pages](https://pages.github.com/)